Home Solar Panel Installation – A Complete Guide

 - Do they offer a warranty on the labor, and what are the details?

-You will likely get the bid back from the company in a few days which will cover how many solar panels they recommend (ideally with several options), how much they will cost and how quickly they’ll pay for themselves.
-When reviewing the bid, these are items you should see included
+If you did not receive a bid before the site visit, you will likely get a bid back from the solar company in a few days after the site visit.
+The bid will include a system size, cost per system size if options are offered, and how quickly each system will pay for themselves.
+When reviewing the bid, these are items you should see included:

 - System size (in kW)